 Although I have found the Travel Tripod to be surprisingly stable when a camera is in landscape orientation, it’s unsuitable for long exposure shots with heavier camera set-ups in upright or portrait orientation.
 There’s some slippage which means the images can have movement blur.
 As Peak Design has used the same quick release plate for the Pro Tripods, I wondered if this might still be an issue.
 I’m happy to say that the situation is much improved with the Pro Tripods.

 I tested the stability of the Pro Tripods using a Sony A1 II with the FE 70-200mm F/2.8 GM OSS lens mounted.
-Even when the plate was on the camera rather than the lens' tripod foot I got a 100% hit rate when shooting 30-second exposures in landscape orientation.
-Switching the head to shoot with the camera in upright orientations was a very different matter.
-For a start, I saw a slight drop after I'd looked the ball movement tight and released the camera.
-And ten out of ten of my 30 second exposures had some clue as a result of memo vent.
-However, this is a very unbalanced set up.
-When I moved the quick release plate to the lens tripod foot, where it should be, and repeated the exercise, all of my 30 second exposures were sharp.
-Furthermore, the composition didn't change once I had tightened the ball movement fully.
+Even when the plate was on the camera rather than the lens’ tripod foot I got a 100% hit rate when shooting 30-second exposures in landscape orientation.
+Switching the head to shoot with the camera in upright orientations was a different matter.
+For a start, I saw a slight drop after I’d locked the ball movement tight and released the camera.
+And ten out of ten of my 30-second exposures had some blur as a result of movement.
+However, this is a very unbalanced set-up.
+When I moved the quick release plate to the lens tripod foot, where it should be, and repeated the exercise, all of my 30-second exposures were sharp.
+Furthermore, the composition didn’t change once I had tightened the ball movement fully.

 The Peak Design Tilt Mod is a genius addition to the Pro Tripod accessary range.
 It mounts via the head clamp and transforms the ball head into a 3-way he’d with smooth-tilting for video.
 It’s much smaller and lighter than a video head.